 According to the PetPoisonHotline.com, symptoms of blue-green algae poisoning in dogs may include:

-If your dog experiences any of these symptoms after swimming (or drinking from) a local pond, please contact your veterinarian immediately.
+If your dog experiences any of these symptoms after swimming (or drinking from) a local pond, please get in touch with your veterinarian immediately.

 Is Blue-Green Algae in Our Ponds?

-As I stated, we have three ponds and a creek on our property and this is the only water our dogs play in/swim in and seeing all of the news reports made me wonder if our ponds were safe for our dogs.
+As I stated, we have two ponds and a creek on our property, and seeing all of the news reports made me wonder if our ponds were safe for our dogs.

-We also have fish in our ponds and birds drink from our ponds.
+We also have fish in our ponds, and birds drink from them.
 One warning sign that a pond is toxic is the appearance of dead fish and/or birds.
-We have a growing population of bass and tadpoles in two ponds and the third pond has several huge koi and goldfish.
 All of the pond life is doing great.
-The creek on our property feeds into our two bigger ponds, allowing the fish to swim back and forth.
+The creek on our property feeds into our two more extensive ponds, allowing the fish to swim back and forth.

-So, I believe that we're safe from blue-green algae.
-And to be certain, I contacted a local specialist who confirmed that our ponds are fine.
+So, I believe we're safe from blue-green algae.
+To be confident, I contacted a local specialist who confirmed that our ponds are fine.

 How to Prevent Blue-Green Algae in Our Ponds